 - Don’t be alarmed if your chicken heads for the dirt for a nice dust bath!
 This is ok.
 This is their natural way of cleaning themselves from parasites.
 Just make sure that the dust bathing spot is clean and prepared with additional additives to kill mites, such as wood ash or diatomaceous earth.

-Apple Cider Vinegar and Water Spray
+#3 Apple Cider Vinegar and Water Chicken Mite Spray Recipe

 Fill a spray bottle with equal amounts of ACV and water.
 This method is good to use to prevent mites from getting out of control or during the cooler weather when it isn’t practical to dip your chicken in a tub of water.